Xubuntu/wiki.xubuntu.org/content/archive/roadmaps/specifications/dapper/artwork/usplash/_index.md

 ## Vincent's Usplash
 ![VincentXubuntuSplashLo.png](/archive/roadmaps/specifications/dapper/artwork/usplash/VincentXubuntuSplashLo.png)

-This is my try at the splash screen, I also uploaded a [better quality one](https://wiki.ubuntu.com/DapperXubuntuUsplash?action=AttachFile&do=get&target=VincentXubuntuSplashHi.png), and an [XFC](https://wiki.ubuntu.com/DapperXubuntuUsplash?action=AttachFile&do=get&target=VincentXubuntuSplashGIMP.xcf) (from the GIMP) version.
+This is my try at the splash screen.

 ### Comments
 It does not really fit a general Xfce or Xubuntu theme, but some might like it as it is. -- VincentZekred